TEALSK12/2nd-semester-introduction-to-computer-science/units/4_unit/06_lesson/lesson.md

     	6. Connect the functions together
     	7. wrap up and game over check is correct
 4. **Debrief**
+	* Take time to go over questions and confusion relating to project requirements.
-	* Talk to students about questions, and confusion.
-Make sure to look at their plans and that they have outlined the project in a way that makes sense.
-Ask them to talk about which part will be the hardest or take the longest time.
+	* Make sure to look over individual student project plans and check that they have outlined the project in a way that makes sense.
 5. **Day Plan**
-	* At the start of class instead of a Do Now, have the student write down what they hope to accomplish that day, and assess their schedule to see if they are on track
+	* At the start of class instead of a Do Now, have the student refer to their original project plan, write down what they hope to accomplish that day, and assess their schedule to see if they are on track.
 6. **Review**
-	* From what you saw yesterday, go over anything the class is struggling with.
-Cover concepts or reviewing things students are struggling with
+	* Go over any parts of the program that the majority of the class is struggling with.
+Provide scaffolding and tips to students that are not on track for completion.

 ###Accommodation/Differentiation
 Students can create a variable size board

-The checker can actually all be done using one function taking in the start x and y and the movement of the x and y.
+The checker can actually be done using one function taking in the start x and y and the movement of the x and y.

 [Project Spec - Tic-Tac-Toe]: project.md